andyhite/redux-jsonapi/README.md

 [![Travis CI](https://travis-ci.org/andyhite/redux-jsonapi.svg)](https://travis-ci.org/andyhite/redux-jsonapi)
 [![Code Climate](https://codeclimate.com/github/andyhite/redux-jsonapi/badges/gpa.svg)](https://codeclimate.com/github/andyhite/redux-jsonapi)

-## WARNING: This is a pre-release and not stable.
-Use at your own risk.

 Redux JSON:API is a collection of actions and reducers for Redux that help ease the use of a [JSON:API](http://jsonapi.org/) compliant API.

 JSON:API is amazing for data transport, but once a client has the data it can be a little frustrating to work with.
 Redux JSON:API takes the guess-work and bike-shedding about how to structure, store, and use your JSON:API data in a Redux application.